-Thomas Sheard of Ovenden, Halifax, is my ancestor and is the ancestor of many if not most of the Sheards in the Dewsbury, Batley, Mirfield and Kirkheaton areas.
+Thomas Sheard of Ovenden, Halifax, is my direct ancestor and is the ancestor of many if not most of the Sheards in the Dewsbury, Batley, Mirfield and Kirkheaton areas.
 I must therefore have a great number of Kirklees Cousins named Sheard!
 But Sheard is not one of the oldest names in the area.
-In fact it probably came into the Calderdale area in the 16th Century, possibly with Richard Sherd, who may have arrived in Calderdale, in the 1530s and is thought to have been Thomas’s father, from where it spread to Mirfield and on to other parts of Kirklees through Thomas’s sons.
+In fact, the first Sheard probably came into the Calderdale area in the 16th Century, possibly with Richard Sherd, who may have arrived in Calderdale, in the 1530s and is thought to have been Thomas’s father.
+The Sheard name spread to Mirfield and on to other parts of Kirklees through Thomas's sons.
 Thomas Sheard of Ovenden is regarded as the key person in the ancestry of many if not most of the Mirfield, Batley and Kirkeaton Sheard families.
-The featured image is a Wool merchant’s sign c1500s.